tgaff/listly_rails_angular/README.md

 1. Do the same thing with the [service](app/assets/javascripts/lists.service.js) that we'll use to communicate with the API.
 Put this in `app/assets/javascripts/lists.controller.js`.

-  You might take a look at the code here; since we're using RESTful routes we can make use of ngResource.
-Instead of writing all the AJAX code ourselves using $http; we can use the pre-build ngResource.
+  Take a look at the code here; since we're using RESTful routes we can make use of ngResource.
+Instead of writing all the AJAX code ourselves using $http; we can use the pre-built [ngResource](https://docs.angularjs.org/api/ngResource/service/$resource#!).
+  * If this is configured properly you can simply call methods like

 1. We need to install ngResource first.
 Use curl to store it in `vendor/assets`.